How to calibrate your monitor for the best viewing experience possible

 Windows

 In Windows 10, the calibration tool can be found by opening the Settings app.
 Click the System selection in the main menu, then pick Display in the next menu.
 Once you have Display open, scroll to the bottom and click Advanced Display Settings.
 Once again, scroll down until you see Color Calibration, and then click on that.
+You can also open the tool by typing “calibrate” in the Cortana search box and select “Calibrate display color” from the results.

-Older versions of Windows can find the Color Calibration utility in the Display section of the Control Panel, which is listed under Appearance and Personalization.
-Alternatively, you can usually open the utility with a Windows Search.
+In older versions of Windows, you can find the Color Calibration utility in the Display section of the Control Panel, which is listed under Appearance and Personalization.
+Alternatively, as in Windows 10, you can usually open the utility with a Windows Search.
 Just enter “color calibration” in the search bar, and it should appear as the first result.

 Window’s thorough instructions will walk you through the calibration process once you’ve found and opened the software utility.
 Just follow the on-screen instructions to choose your display’s gamma, brightness, contrast, and color balance settings.
 A sample image for you to match will accompany many of the settings.
 Simply make adjustments to mimic the sample as close as possible.
 Once the calibration wizard is complete, make sure to choose the “current calibration,” or return to the previous calibration if you are unsatisfied with the results.